DP-Hype: Federated Differentially Private Hyperparameter Search: Preliminaries

-\end{definition} Two very useful properties of DP are post-processing and sequential composition.
-DP is closed under any kind of post-processing as long as it is not based on sensitive data.
-The composition of multiple DP algorithms also results in a DP algorithm where the exact guarantees depend on the setting, either adaptive or non-adaptive, and on the composition theorem itself~\cite{dwork2006differential}.
-In the worst-case however, $\varepsilon$ scales roughly by the square root of the number of compositions while $\privdelta$ composes additively.
+\end{definition} Two useful properties of DP are post-processing and sequential composition.
+DP is closed under any post-processing as long as it is not based on sensitive data.
+The composition of multiple DP algorithms also yields a DP algorithm where the exact guarantees depend on the setting, either adaptive or non-adaptive, and on the composition theorem itself~\cite{dwork2006differential}.
+In the worst case, however, $\varepsilon$ scales roughly by the square root of the number of compositions while $\privdelta$ composes additively.

 We use an alternative flavor of differential privacy, called Rényi-DP (RDP), first introduced by~\cite{mironov2017renyi}.
 RDP is based on the Rényi divergence of the output distribution of an algorithm regarding neighboring data sets, and naturally translates to DP. \begin{definition}[Rényi Differential Privacy~\cite{mironov2017renyi}] A randomized algorithm $\mathcal{M}$ preserves $\varepsilon$-RDP of order $\alpha$ if for all neighboring data sets $\dataset, \dataset' \in \mathcal{\dataset}$: